CLAWEST

 Filters and sort-by menu

-Documenting Specifications and Constraints
+Documenting Specifications and Constraints for the Client's Development Team

-Documenting Specifications and Constraints
+Documenting Specifications and Constraints for the Client's Development Team

 Before we delivered our work to the development team, my team and I crafted a developer handoff document that detailed the workflows, functions, and size and spacing specifications of each UI element in the high-fidelity wireframes.